avallbona/Impostor/README.rst

 also assumes that you use username to identify your users and not something else (like email).

-First install impostor app files as you would any other Django app.
+First install impostor app files as you would any other Django app (e.g. ``pip install Impostor``).
 Next some changes to your Django settings file are in order.
 To AUTHENTICATION_BACKENDS add:

     ``'impostor.backend.AuthBackend'``